Wine producers, Kalala Organic Estate Winery, Kelowna, British Columbia – See how Karnail is proud of his family and their work on the organic farm.

 ...but we do also grow organic apples which we sell to fresh market, and we use for our juice.

-[An overhead view as employees harvests grapes, a close-up of an employee puts a net over the crops, cuts a cluster of grapes off a vine, and pours clusters of grapes from a bucket into a big container.]
+[An overhead view as employees harvests grapes, a close-up as an employee puts a net over the crops, cuts a cluster of grapes off a vine, and pours clusters of grapes from a bucket into a big container.]

 Text on screen: What makes your operation unique?